 The idea of cross-validation is to repeat the holdout experiment described above k times and average the results.

 - If on each iteration your training would result in the same classifier, you could say that the resulting measured performance has an error of the order of 1/sqrt(km).
 However, each iteration of cross-validation results in a different classifier being built on the selected training set.
 As a result, you are testing k different classifiers, each with precision 1/sqrt(m), take their average performance, and hope to obtain a better estimate for the performance of your "main" classifier.
 This hope is justified, because you believe that all of the k classifiers are similar to the "main" one.
 But what if it is not true?
 Can it happen so that the variance introduced by the differences in the k classifiers is significant enough to be considered?
-It seems to me that it is not impossible if the data is very scarce.
+It is, after all, possible, if the data is very scarce.
 But again, cross-validation is used precisely when the data is scarce.

 - Similarly to the case with holdout, the cross-validation estimate will most often be pessimistically biased, and it seems that no one really knows how large the bias is going to be.

 Finally, things get more complicated when you have some "hyper" parameters in your model that you need to tune (such as the λ tradeoff parameter for regularized models).
 If you simply estimate the performance for a range of parameter values and then pick the one reporting the best value, you are introducing an optimistic bias, because you have in fact tested your algorithm on the same data that was used for training.
 Therefore, it would be fair to "re-test" your algorithm on some additional data.
 It is not uncommon to see cases, when a round of cross-validation is used to select the model parameters, and another round is used to estimate the performance (that is, you split the training set in turn into a training and testing sets for model selection).
 But now things get strange.